 The First Principles Forum convenes founders and early employees in the technology sector with access to resources from recent IPOs or company acquisitions to advance their thinking on impact and philanthropy.
 This gathering and network provide opportunities to support and challenge the next generation of philanthropic leaders to think consciously about the impact they can have, from the outset of their wealth accumulation.
 The goal of the Forum is to create a network of peers and mentors for these new philanthropists, so they can lean on each other and collaborate as they embark on their philanthropic journey.
 Attendance is by invitation only.

 We are thrilled to announce that the First Principles Forum will now be hosted by Stanford Center on Philanthropy and Civil Society (Stanford PACS) with event Co-Chairs Roy Bahat, Head of Bloomberg Beta and newly appointed member of the Stanford PACS Advisory Board, along with Laura Arrillaga-Andreessen, Stanford PACS Co-Founder and Advisory Board Chair.
-We are excited about our new partners and hope you can join us for the second First Principles Forum on July 24, 2020.
-To help prevent the spread of coronavirus, this year’s forum will be virtual.

 If yes to all, we encourage you to request to join us by completing this form: